 - 1. Have any equality issues impacting upon equality groups been identified during this stage of the development process? - Please state briefly any relevant equality issues identified and the plans to tackle them during development.

-No equality issues have been identified at this stage.
-Potential equality issues will be considered with the Quality Standards Advisory Committee as the quality standard is developed.
+No specific equality issues have been identified at this stage.